 At the top of the dialog, you’ll notice a dropdown box specifying what version of the .NET framework that you want to use; in this case, I’ve selected 4.5.1.
 The .NET framework refers to the massive collection of libraries including all the classes and functionality that are available to you as a .NET developer.
 This framework is continually being developed like any software and new versions are occasionally released, more or less in conjunction with new versions of Visual Studio.
 VS 2013 supports versions of the .NET framework going back to version 2.0 which enables you to work on older code if necessary or to develop applications for environments that might not support the newer versions.

 As with other IDEs, Visual Studio is made up of one large work area with smaller windows that can be opened and positioned as needed.
 The Solution Explorer which shows all of the files and components within the solution and the Properties window are open by default.
 Selecting the View menu from the top shows the list of other windows that you can access as you become familiar with Visual Studio.

-Visual Studio projects are stored and organized as Solutions (with the SLN extension for the main file).
+Visual Studio projects are stored and organized as Solutions (with the sln extension for the main file).
 Each solution can contain multiple projects of different types and even different languages. for example, a single solution could contain both a web application to be deployed on a hosting service and a Windows app intended to access the same data as the web app.
 It could also contain a class library project to encapsulate many of the functions used in the other apps into a DLL that can be maintained separately from the other projects as needed.

-One of the new features in VS 2013 is the item preview.
+One of the new features in Visual Studio is the item preview.
 When you select an item in the Solution Explorer as I’ve selected the web.config file in the screenshot above, it will automatically preview in the work area and you’ll see it’s selection tab over at the right next to the Solution Explorer title bar.
 If you double-click on an item or edit the item while in Preview mode, it will open for editing and that tab will switch over to the left side.

 Adding Items to the Project